SBOM Observer/Scale SBOM

 How to Navigate This Guide

-If you're just starting, begin with Getting Started to assess readiness and choose your starting point.
-Understanding Core Concepts like SBOM/VEX lifecycle management prevents common mistakes.
+If you're just starting, begin with Getting Started to assess readiness, identify whether you're acting as a producer or consumer, and choose a practical next step.
+Understanding Core Concepts like SBOM, VEX and Vulnerabilities prevents common mistakes.

-For software producers, explore Producer Workflows covering generation, enrichment, validation, distribution, and VEX publication.
+For software producers, explore Workflows covering generation, disclosure, release coordination, and ongoing transparency operations.
 Start with Generate SBOMs and progress through the workflow stages.

-For software consumers, review Consumer Workflows covering supplier requests, ingestion, quality validation, tool integration, and monitoring.
-Begin with Request from Suppliers.
+For software consumers, review Workflows and the Supplier Transparency use case to cover supplier requests, ingestion, quality validation, tool integration, and monitoring.

-For specific problems, jump directly to Use Cases covering vulnerability management, incident response, supplier evaluation, regulatory compliance, license management, and end-of-life visibility.
+For specific problems, jump directly to Use Cases covering vulnerability management, supplier evaluation and license management.

 Relationship to Other Resources